ElenaGlazoff/Website/README.md

 ##Project: "Create Your Own Website"

-This project is part of the DevelopHer 2025 program by Holberton School.
+This project is part of a web development course offered by Holberton School

 ##Intended Audience